GDGVIT/Admin-Panel/README.md

 <b>To implement further :</b>

     Backend : User View Attendance Syntax Error (Absent/Present Check) (sorry, I can't it.
 I think it's correct only).
-              View Tasks need to display name of the person who is assigned the task, not Reg no.

      1. View attendance UI is not proper (check on second click on event tab).